 From painting and photography to pottery, woodturning, and jewelry making, the guild celebrates a wide range of artistic expressions.
 Throughout the year, MAG hosts engaging events such as studio tours and workshops, providing visitors with the chance to interact with artists and purchase original works directly from the creators.

-One of the most popular events is the annual Studio Tour, where artists open their doors to the public, allowing them to get an inside look at the creative process and explore the vibrant arts scene in Merrickville.
+One of the most popular events is the annual Studio Tour in late summer, where artists open their doors to the public, allowing them to get an inside look at the creative process and explore the vibrant arts scene in Merrickville.

 For more information, visit www.mag-artists.ca or follow them on social media, where they post about upcoming events.